JokerJosh1234/EchoBot/README.md

-# EchoBot - A Guide to Your Discord Bot Companion
+# EchoBot - A simple way to add a bot to your Discord server

-Welcome to the **EchoBot** README, your comprehensive guide to unleashing the full potential of this Discord bot.
-EchoBot is designed to enhance your Discord experience by adding custom slash and text commands, making your server interaction more dynamic and efficient.
+**EchoBot** is designed to be a way for c# experienced coders to easily make a custom discord bot.

 > **Tip:** For bot hosting instructions, refer to the [deployment guide](https://discordnet.dev/guides/deployment/deployment.html).